atomisthq/docs/docs/reference/rug/path-expressions.md

 The root node is the root of the tree.
 A root node does not occur except as the root of the tree.
-The type of a root node is dependent on the context in which the tree expression is evaluated.
+The type of a root node is dependent on the context in which the path expression is evaluated.

 ### Object Nodes